eag1ex/pocket.js/readme.md

 #### What is Pocket

--   `Pocket > Probe`: Main/parent module managing each new payload and `Probe` until resolved, give tools access to user.
+-   `Pocket > Probe`: Main/parent module managing each new payload pushed thru the `Probe`, it watches the status of its tasks, once all are complete the $ready event is called.
+    -   You can consider the task list your campaign list.
+    -   refer to example: `node /samples/pocket.simple.js`

 #### What is a Probe

--   `Probe < Pocket`: Child module doesnt know about Pocket, its status/state managed, when `complete`, Pocket intercepts, and waits until all Probe tasks `complete`.
+-   `Probe < Pocket`: Child module doesnt know about Pocket, its status managed, when `complete`, Pocket intercepts, and waits until all Probe tasks `complete`.
 Can be used independently if needed.
-    -   You can consider each probe to me a campaign.
+    -   You can consider each probe a todo item, part of a bigger assignment.
+    -   refer to example: `node /samples/simple.probe.js`

 #### Playground